Brighton & Hove (bus company): Fleet

-As of August 2016 the fleet consists of 326 buses and coaches.
+As of 2024 the Brighton & Hove fleet consists of roughly 300 buses.

-The company mainly uses East Lancs OmniDekkas, Wright Eclipse Gemini 2s, and Wright StreetDecks.
-In October 2019 the company received 30 Alexander Dennis Enviro400ER hybrid electric buses for use on Route 5, which are geofenced to be used in electric mode within Brighton and Hove's ULEZ (Ultra Low Emission Zone).
+The company mainly uses Alexander Dennis Enviro400MMCs, Wright Eclipse Gemini 2 bodied Volvo B9TLs, Wright StreetDeck and Scania Omnidekkas.
+In October 2019 the company received 30 Alexander Dennis Enviro400ER hybrid electric buses for use on Route 5/5A/5B, which are geofenced to be used in electric mode within Brighton and Hove's ULEZ (Ultra Low Emission Zone).
+An additional 24 buses were delivered in 2020 for use on Route 1/1A(Now 1X).

 In April 2022, the bus company announced that by the end of 2022, all articulated buses ("bendy buses") in its fleet would be withdrawn.
 The Mercedes-Benz Citaro buses, acquired from Go-Ahead London started on Route 25 in April 2010 and were used on the 25, 25X and N25 routes from Old Steine or Portslade to the University of Brighton and the University of Sussex.
 The company stated the withdrawal of these buses was due to low passenger usage after the COVID-19 pandemic, high fuel usage, and a lack of spare parts for the buses.
-The final articulated bus was withdrawn after operating a special service on 7 November, with the buses replaced with refurbished double-decker buses transferred from Go-Ahead London.
+The final articulated bus was withdrawn after operating a special service on 7 November, with the buses replaced with refurbished Wright Eclipse Gemini 2 bodied Volvo B9TLs transferred from Go-Ahead London (201-216 which are ex-WVL 451-453, 477-480, 468, 470-476, 469).

+In June 2023, the company announced it would be replacing its red and cream livery with a teal and aqua livery.

+In early 2024, deliveries commenced for a new fleet of 44 Alexander Dennis Enviro400 MMC buses, to operate the Coaster routes, as well as Route 1X.